krisarushanov/Sequelize--Reverse-Engineering-Code/README.md

 MODELS

 index.js
-connects to database and imports users log in data Require (‘fs’)  -  Uses File System module to call up the right file name using config.json for connections to database
+- connects to database and imports users log in data
+- Require (‘fs’)  -  Uses File System module to call up the right file name
+- uses config.json for connections to database
-If/Else conditional - go to mySQL and call up username and password new Sequelize- creating a new entry
+- If/Else conditional - go to mySQL and call up username and password
+- new Sequelize- creating a new entry
-.forEach - importing this file with this directory and joining with path Associating model with database then exporting data base
+- .forEach - importing this file with this directory and joining with path
+- Associating model with database then exporting data base

 User.js